PROGRAM | COURSES AVAILABLE | COSTS | APPLICATION PROCESS | FACULTY CONTACTS

 The final four days of the program will be spent in Paris.
 Hotel accommodations will be provided at a small hotel on the Left Bank, five minutes from Notre Dame Cathedral in the Latin Quarter.
 Students will be encouraged to explore Paris and to exercise their newly acquired skills in French.
 Belmont faculty will be in residence in Angers to offer assistance and in Paris to provide orientation information for visits to the magnificent array of museums and major monuments in the city.

 Note: This program is facilitated and oriented by Dr. Cheryl Brown, but she will not be travelling with students to France.
-Dr. John Paine will assist in facilitating students at the end of the program.

 - Campus activities in Angers